SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ### 4.2.1 Write the Basic Token data

-In the last hands-on, we defined a event handler `ledBlinkingHandler()` to toggle the LED0 periodically, we need to store the LED0 status after each toggling process.
+In the last [hands-on](https://github.com/SiliconLabs/zigbee_applications/blob/f7059cdff81e6c57b711aaa2f0bd3634e2300b6f/zigbee_bootcamp/Zigbee-Hands-on-Using-Event/Zigbee-Hands-on-Using-Event.md#22-implement-the-event-handler), we defined an event handler `ledBlinkingHandler()` to toggle the LED0 periodically, we need to store the LED0 status after each toggling process.

 Open the `app.c`, include the head file and define "led0OnOffStatus" variable at the top of this file.